bsaldanha94/pos-lite-sales-challenge/README.md

 - **staging_channel_data**
 - **staging_sales_funnel_data**

-For creating the dashboard in Looker Studio, I created 2 data marts based on the data that was cleaned in the tables above:
-- **website_leads_kpis** : This table was used for reporting on leads that come directly to the website.
-- **sales_funnel_kpis** : This table was used for reporting on lead progression through the sales funnel.

 Issues identified with **web_order** data
 - Null values in date and campaign_id column
 - Null and 'unknown' values in country_code column can be imputed by creating a lookup table with country codes per campaign id